 Kidder said he was well-aware of the controversy around the proposed building, and added that if the residents said no, then the Member of Parliament should too.

 Sidhu said it seemed like a municipal issue, and then spoke at length about the money his government had already brought into Harrison Hot Springs for infrastructure projects over the last four years.
-Audience members began to shout over his comments, asking “what about the people?”

 The proposed Kent quarry

-Like many of the questions asked about local concerns throughout the evening, the provincial government was the primary level of government responsible for decisions the proposed quarry on Hot Springs Road.
+Like many of the questions asked about local concerns throughout the evening, the provincial government is the primary level of government responsible for decisions the proposed quarry on Hot Springs Road.
 However, long-time quarry protester Harold Bruins asked what the candidates position was on the quarry, and if they were opposed, what were they prepared to do?

 All candidates said they were opposed to the quarry application, and indicated they would stand with the residents in the village.
 However, most admitted the final decision would come from the provincial government, and that federal jurisdiction was largely limited to potential impacts on waterways.

 Nenn and Kidder both said there needed to be better engagement and discussion between stakeholders and the levels of government on this issue.
 Vis said it spoke to a broader issue of needing better maps of the country’s land so Canada could move forward with a scientific approach to these problems.

 Unlike the other candidates, Csaszar said that mining and gravel extraction should be a federal issue — in contrast to his many statements earlier that the government needs to become smaller and remove itself from the responsibilities of other levels of government.